5 common cat health conditions

 Dental disease – including tooth and gum disease

-Tooth and gum disease are very common, writes the PDSA, and will usually be very painful for your puss.
+Tooth and gum disease are very common, and will usually be very painful for your puss.
 If left untreated these diseases could become more serious, potentially leading to things like heart or chronic kidney disease.

 It’s down to you to regularly check the health of your cat’s gums and teeth, and their mouth should be checked over once a year by a vet.